akamai/lds-connector/docs/wazuh/README.md

 Wazuh Configuration
 ===================

 Enable SysLog Receiving
 -----------------------

-The LDS connector sends Akamai LDS logs to a Wazuh Server using remote SysLog messages.
+The LDS Connector sends Akamai log messages to a Wazuh Server using syslog messages.

 SSH into the Wazuh Server.
 Add the syslog remote to the Wazuh Server configuration at `/var/ossec/etc/ossec.conf`
 - `port`: Any available port